-The Brendan Tobin Memorial Fund‘s purpose is to raise money for a clinic for Klinefelter Syndrome/47, XXY which will be established at a major hospital in the Boston, MA area.
-This clinic will draw from an expert medical community of informed pediatricians, endocrinologists, reproductive experts, speech therapists, psychologists, psychiatrists, social workers, and others in the medical realm– and will care for males from birth through adulthood.
+The Brendan Tobin Memorial Fund was set up to raise money for a clinic for Klinefelter Syndrome/47, XXY at a major hospital in the Boston, MA area.
+Thanks to your generous donations so far, such a clinic has now been established at Massachusetts General Hospital in Boston.
+This clinic will draw from an expert medical community of informed pediatricians, endocrinologists, reproductive experts, speech therapists, psychologists, psychiatrists, social workers, and others in the medical realm, and will care for males from birth through adulthood.

 MORE ABOUT KLINEFELTER SYNDROME/47,XXY